ntheile/galoy-plugin-merchant/README.md

   }
 ```

 This allow separations of concerns and for sub-components.
-The pliugins can be developed
+The plugins can be developed
 independently of the Galoy core banking application.

-This enables a plugin and microservice architecure.
+This enables a plugin/extension and microservice architecure.

 ![Image](./docs/SuperGraph.png?raw=true)